f3d-app/f3d/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces, especially on github and on [discord] but not only, and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.